 Tips from a Pro

-We asked self-taught nature photographer Steve Brimm to help you elevate your photos from "pretty" to "pretty spectacular."
+Self-taught nature photographer Steve Brimm helps you elevate your photos from “pretty” to “pretty spectacular.”

 Q. Was there a turning point in your shooting career when suddenly you realized something about photography that made your images rock?

 A. There was, actually.
 I checked out a book called Mountain Light, by Galen Rowell (a California-based nature photographer).
 And in the book he spent a long time talking about seemingly boring things, like how we interact with light, how light affects what we do, our reaction to light.
 And especially how photography was really all about light.
 I realized that until then my photography had been more subject driven and never really went deeper.